The present benchmark was conducted on 2025-06-17 on a Intel® Core™

 To evaluate the performance of linkage-based functions, we benchmarked the sensitivity of dispersion coefficients of variation.

-Results shows that {fio} is substantially faster and more memory-efficient than {leontief} across all tested dimensions.
-Compared to Base R, {fio} is faster for matrices 1000x1000 and larger, while memory usage remains comparable.
+Results shows that {fio} is substantially faster than {leontief} across all tested dimensions.
+Compared to Base R, {fio} is faster for matrices 1000x1000 and larger.

 # base R function